 Credential Program Activities included

 Schedule of Professional Learning Sessions with embedded Learning Team Coaching time (each Professional Learning Session will incorporate team time with a Waters Center coach for reflection, planning and peer collaboration).
 Participants will be expected to share in the facilitation throughout as part of their credentialing preparation.
-Dates and times listed are for Cohort 2.
-Application deadline for Cohort 2 (Sept.
-2021 - August 2022) is Wednesday, Sept.
-15, 2021.
+A list of sessions can be found on the

 - Learning Team membership for peer collaboration, critique, reflective coaching embedded time during scheduled scheduled workshops